flare-foundation/flare-tx-sdk/README.md

 await network.wrapNative(wallet, amount)
 ```

-The wrapped coin can be ecxhanged back to the native coin by
+The wrapped coin can be exchanged back to the native coin by calling
 ```
 await network.unwrapToNative(wallet, amount)
 ```